3 Day Mount Rainier National Park Itinerary + Guide

 A map of Mount Rainier National Park with labels

 This Mount Rainier map is taken from the National Park brochure.
-Labels in white indicate different park entrances and labels in blue indicate the park’s give main regions.
+Labels in white indicate different park entrances and labels in blue indicate the park’s five main regions.

 In our 3 day Mount Rainier itinerary, we focus on four of these regions: Paradise, Sunrise, Ohanapecosh, and Mowich Lake.
 If you have one more day in the park, then we suggest hitting Longmire.